-The Bengaluru-based company has developed a time and cost-effective test for the drug-resistant disease, and now one can get a report in just five hours.
-They also come with lower rates at 9,000-12,000, of which, the founders earn 2,000 on an average.
-The charge is much more affordable against industry average of up to 20,000.
+The Bengaluru-based company has developed a time and cost-effective test, using genomics and artificial intelligence, to diagnose drug-resistance in TB patients and enable effective medication.
+The start-up eliminates the trial and error process and gives a report in just few hours.
+They also come with lower rates at Rs.9,000-12,000, which is much more affordable against the industry average of Rs.20,000.

 “So far, these tests have been through capital-intensive heavy machines requiring specific experts.
-Such luxury can only be found in big cities,” says Praapti Jayaswal, co-founder and CEO of the company.
+Such luxury can only be found in big cities,” says Dr. Praapti Jayaswal, co-founder and CEO of the company.
 She adds that when it comes to certain regions in the hinterland, patients have to visit a primary healthcare centre to submit their sputum sample.
-By the time the samples reach a bigger hospital in the closest cities, 20-25% of these become unfit for testing.
+By the time the samples reach a bigger hospital in the closest cities, more than 70% of these become unfit for testing.

-Jayaswal is currently testing her SaaS (software as a service) product at major diagnostic labs across cities.
-The test can also precisely mention the drugs and conclude if they would work on the patient.
-The aim is to make this test available at the most remote place at affordable prices.
+Jayaswal has tested her SaaS (software as a service) product at major diagnostic labs across cities.
+The aim is to make the test available at the remotest corners of the country and at affordable prices.
 To achieve this, Jayaswal has approached the Central TB Division of the Health Ministry and they strongly hope to garner government support to scale up.
-They have already procured the data and built partnerships with Genotypic and CCAMP in Bengaluru, Lifeline Laboratories, Indian Spinal injuries Centre and Sir Gangaram Hospital in Delhi; and Foundation of Medical Research, IQVIA in Mumbai.
+Meanwhile, they have already procured the data and built partnerships with Genotypic and CCAMP in Bengaluru, Lifeline Laboratories, Indian Spinal injuries Centre and Sir Gangaram Hospital in Delhi; and Foundation of Medical Research, IQVIA in Mumbai.

-Within three months of starting the company, the start-up has also already roped in Dr Lal Pathlabs as a client, and is well-funded by UK-based Entrepreneur First.
-The founders are targeting revenue of 28 million in FY20.
+The start-up is well-funded by UK-based Entrepreneur First and San Francisco-based Illumina, and the the founders are targeting revenue of Rs.60-100 million in FY21.
+They also plan to tie-up with six more labs/hospitals and three state programs in the coming year.
 With a PhD in tuberculosis research from Translational Health Science and Technology Institute and a 12-year experience in medical research, Jayaswal is on her mission to ‘change the world’ along with her co-founder, Avlokita Tiwari.
-And they aren’t just stopping here, Aarogya.AI will also be developing tests for other anti-microbial diseases such as urinary tract infection and cholera in the next phase of growth for the company.
+And, they aren’t just stopping here.
+AarogyaAI will also be developing tests for other anti-microbial diseases such as urinary tract infection and cholera in the next phase of growth for the company.